hebertialmeida/ModelGen/README.md

 # ModelGen 🎰

-Automate all the things!

-## What is ModelGen?

-ModelGen is a command-line tool for generating models from JSON Schemas.
+**ModelGen** is a command-line tool for generating models from JSON Schemas.

 ## Why?